ishaghodgaonkar/mediapipe/README.md

 This is an example of the output we modified Mediapipe to output.
 On the left is the rendered image that Mediapipe normally outputs and on the right is a graph of the series of coordinates that we modified Mediapipe to output.

+**Data collection** was a crucial part of increasing our accuracy.
+We would have prefered to use publically available data to train our neural network.
+However, there were very few sign language data sets and the ones that did exist were of very low quality.
+As a result, we decided to create our own dataset.
+While the idea seems simple, it quickly became a problem for us as we took more and more pictures.

-**Data collection** quickly became a problem for us as we took more and more pictures.
-We started with a data set of 100 and over winter break managed to expand to about 500 pictures, impressive at the time.
+ We started with a data set of 100 pictures and over winter break managed to expand to about 500 pictures, impressive at the time.
 After running testing with the neural network, we found our accuracy was unacceptable, about 60%.
 Up until this point, all data processing (turning of images into coordinates) was done semi-manually and all data was stored on a hard drive.
 We played around with the idea of a central website for the group (and maybe some voltuneers) to be able to upload their hands, however, we found a much better solution: Goolge Colab and Google Drive.

 ![Data collection process](https://user-images.githubusercontent.com/49175620/76173861-7a9bb180-6160-11ea-9c34-68871054c4c5.png)